HomeDing/homeding.github.io/steps/updateweb.md

 ![Automatic Web Update](/steps/updatewebboot.png)

 This is a builtin upload and update tool for the web files from the documentation web site.
-The files are contained in the directory <https://homeding.github.io/v03> and a list of the files can be found <https://homeding.github.io/v03/list.txt>
+The files are contained in the repository directory `/v09` and a list of the files can be found <https://homeding.github.io/v09/list.txt>

 From this file all files are fetched and uploaded to the device one-by-one when pressing the start button.